-Over the past 15 years, the massage therapy sessions at The Quiet Space have evolved into broad categories.
-A wide variation of techniques and approach is used and can include for example trigger point, myofascial stretching, neuro muscular, reciprocal inhibition, facilitated stretching and so forth.
-If you are reading these terms for the first time, and unsure whether this is the right place for you to come for a massage, read on below.
-I have mentioned these terms only as an indication for some people who do have a little more knowledge of the technical side and are perhaps seeking reassurance or insight into what I may or may not know.
-(After 17 plus years full time practice that is a fair amount!)
+Over the past 18 years, the massage therapy sessions at The Quiet Space have evolved into broad categories.
 The various descriptions are tailored towards outlining the potential outcomes rather than a textbook description of what actually happens on a physical level to your muscle fibres,metabolic reactions etc. The use of simple language is intentional and hopefully facilitates an easier understanding for all readers rather than a lack of confidence!
 In my experience over the years simple language is also more appropriate in the attempt to describe the multi dimensional effects of body work.

 SPORTS EXERCISE AND INJURIES

-RE the subject heading, Sports and Exercise do not automatically equal injury but lets be honest: injury and soreness are just part of sport and exercise even if you only sprained your ankle dancing in your stilettos..!
+Sports and Exercise do not automatically equal injury but lets be honest: injury and soreness are just part of sport and exercise even if you only sprained your ankle dancing in your stilettos..!
 Accidents happen, soreness and imbalance happen.
 Professionals have whole teams of specialists looking after them,committed amateurs have no one really until things start to go wrong.
 By the time they seek advice they have often gone a long way down the wrong road!
-Regular massage can sometimes help avert an injury that has been building up unnoticed. (more about sports massage)
+Regular massage is geared towards enhancing your performance and therefore enjoyment and can sometimes help avert an injury that has been building up unnoticed. (more about sports massage)